 - Operating System Name and Version

-- Hardware Make/Model
+- Hardware Make and Model

 Labeling Compute, Database, and Backup Components